BY SILVA LAUKKANEN; EDITED BY EMMALY WIEDERHOLT; ILLUSTRATION BY LIZ BRENT-MALDONADO

 To learn more about the Discussing Disability in Dance Book Project, visit here!

-Image description: Kris is depicted as suspended from the waist by blue lightning-like lines of energy.
+Image description: Kris is depicted as suspended upside down from the waist by blue lightning-like lines of energy.
 His arms reach below him with his hands gently encircling red swirls of energy.
 He is wearing a white tank top.
 The quote, “There are all kinds of barriers…” starts at the top and ends at the bottom with, “There is a misconception of what life with a disability is like and what we can do/achieve…”

 How did you get into dance and what have been some highlights in your dance history?

 My youngest daughter, Olivia, went to preschool at the Academy of Movement and Music, a local dance and music school.
 I asked the owner, Stephanie Clemens, to install a ramp to the building so I could pick up my daughter.
 Stephanie was also the co-founder of MOMENTA Dance Company.
 To Stephanie’s credit, she raised money to put in a ramp, as well as made the bathrooms wheelchair accessible and put in an elevator.
 At that point, Stephanie wanted to commemorate making the building accessible by creating a dance for MOMENTA featuring dancers with and without disabilities, and asked if I would like to be in it.
 My initial reaction was, “No, not in the least,” but then she said if any of my daughters wanted to be in it with me, they could.
 Olivia (who was four or five years old at the time) said she wanted to be a part.
 Stephanie also asked me if I knew any other dancers in wheelchairs.
 I had seen Ginger Lane perform in a production somewhere, so I recommended her.
 And then there were two twin sisters who would be a part.
 One had cerebral palsy and the other didn’t have a disability.
 The five of us did a piece choreographed by Larry Ipple.
 This was in 2003.